 Looking for environmental service for your group?
 Sign up to do a cleanup as part of the Mizzou Tigers Stream Team!
 All Stream Team cleanups are self-directed.
 Each group should designate at least one member to take the lead in planning and facilitating the cleanup for their group.
-The signup form can be found on Engage.
+Click the button below to sign up through engage!

 Step One: Educate and Prepare

 - Ask your group why it’s important to keep our watersheds, streams, and rivers clean.
 Learn about Stream Team and the importance of conserving Missouri’s water sources.

 - Cover the safety and guidelines on this site with your group.

 - Ensure all members complete the volunteer waiver on Engage prior to service.